philipbelesky/gray-matter/README.md

 ## Development

 - Note that the syntax highlighting will not match that of Byword in all circumstances.
 This is due to the fact this theme is still a work in progress and because of some constraints in the Markdown/MultiMarkdown .tmLanguage files.

-- The bold and italic fontStyles are currently not supported in Sublime Text 2.
-Please [vote on the issue here](http://sublimetext.userecho.com/topic/20780-implement-fontstyle-in-tmtheme/).